w286432531/virtual-pet-c--console-app/README.txt

               |_____________________________________________________|

-BOREDOM: Your pets get bored overtime, so you have to PLAY with them
+BOREDOM: Your pets get bored over time, so you have to PLAY with them
          to keep them happy.
-To perform the PLAY action navigate from the MAIN MENU to select one or all pets and select PLAY.
+To perform the PLAY action, navigate from the MAIN MENU to select one or all pets and select PLAY.

-HUNGER:  Your pets get hungry overtime, so you have to FEED them
+HUNGER:  Your pets get hungry over time, so you have to FEED them
-         to keep them happy.
+         to keep their hunger level low.
 To perform the FEED action navigate from the MAIN MENU to select one or all pets and select FEED.

-HEALTH METER: Your pets can get sick overtime, so you have to take them
+HEALTH METER: Your pets health level can get low, so you have to take them
               to the Doctor to keep them Healthy.
 To perform the TAKE TO DOCTOR action navigate from the MAIN MENU to select one or all pets and select TAKE TO DOCTOR action.

-ROBOT PETS: They are the same as normal pets other than being a robot
+ROBOT PETS: They are the same as normal pets, other than being a robot
-            so HUNGER and HEALTH does not apply, but BATTERY and MAINTENANCE.
+            so HUNGER and HEALTH do not apply, but BATTERY and MAINTENANCE do!
+	    Robot pets get added to the shelter and adopted just like the others.

-BATTERY: Your robot pets get drained overtime, so you have to CHARGE them
+BATTERY: Your robot pets' batteries get drained overtime, so you have to CHARGE them
-         to keep them happy.
+         to keep them running.
 To perform the CHARGE action navigate from the MAIN MENU to select one or all pets and select CHARGE.

-MAINTENANCE: Your pets get damaged overtime, so you have to FEED them
+MAINTENANCE: Your pet need regular maintenance over time, so you have to take them for MAINTENANCE
-             to keep them happy.
-To perform the FEED action navigate from the MAIN MENU to select one or all pets and select FEED.
+             to keep them functioning properly.
+To perform the TAKE FOR MAINTENANCE action, navigate from the MAIN MENU to select the robopet pet and select TAKE FOR MAINTENANCE.

 ==========================